Posts Tagged ‘Teen Therapy’

 Parents: What You Need To Know About Teen Eating Disorders

+What you need to know about teen eating disorders.
 Are you concerned about your teen developing an eating disorder?
-As a caring parent, the worry about your teen falling prey to societal ideas of body image that are less than healthy has probably crossed your mind a time or two—especially if you have a daughter.
-Why do teens succumb to the pressure?
-Some think,…
+As a caring parent, the worry about your teen falling prey to societal ideas of body image that are less than healthy has probably crossed your mind a time or two—especially if you have a daughter.…

 Read MoreIs Your Teen Questioning Their Sexuality? – Learn How You Can Support Them

+Is your teen questioning their sexuality?
 For some teenagers, their sexual orientation is clear from the very start.
 For others, not so much.
 At one time or another during their adolescence, many teens find themselves in the process of figuring out where they are in connection with their sexuality.
-While that is a fairly common process, many parents are somewhat uncomfortable…
+While that is a fairly common…

 Read MoreAre Racing Thoughts Keeping Your Teen Awake? – 7 Helpful Tips